dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 Meanwhile, Silvius found himself engaged in a fierce melee with the Drow Commander, exchanging blows with the formidable adversary.
 With a flaming sword in hand, Silvius retaliated with a swift strike before swiftly retreating towards the safety of the kitchen to the west.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 16 FLAMING SWORD.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 16 FLAMING SWORD.webp" Capition = "Silvius bravely strikes the Drow commander"  width = "60%" >}}

-Seeing an opportunity, Kalinar unleashed another barrage of tentacles and blasts, finally vanquishing the Drow Commander.
+Kalinar unleashed another barrage of tentacles and blasts, finally vanquishing the Drow Commander.

-the Drow onslaught intensified, with warriors surging in from the south to launch a ferocious assault on Fennuris and Oscorn.
-Their poisoned swords struck true, inflicting painful wounds upon the two adventurers.
+Drow warriors next surged in from the south to launch a ferocious assault on Fennuris and Oscorn.
+Their poisoned swords struck true, inflicting painful wounds upon them both.

-Despite the onslaught, Oscorn managed to evade many of the incoming strikes through a combination of skillful dodges and fervent prayers for divine protection.
+Oscorn managed to evade many of the incoming strikes through a combination of skillful dodges and fervent prayers for divine protection.
 However, the relentless barrage proved too much, causing him to lose concentration on his beacon of hope spell.

 Meanwhile, Fennuris swiftly dodged past the Drow attackers, vanishing into the smoke-filled room beyond the door, seeking refuge from the relentless assault.

-In the midst of the chaos, a powerful Drow mage emerged, wielding a potent spell that paralyzed Czolg with a magical force, rendering him immobile and vulnerable to further attacks.
+A powerful Drow mage emerged, wielding a potent spell that paralyzed Czolg with a magical force, rendering him immobile and vulnerable to further attacks.

 As the situation grew increasingly dire, a glowing globe of magical energy struck Kazik, blinding the faithful wolf and leaving him disoriented amidst the chaos.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 8 EXPLODING GLOBE.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 8 EXPLODING GLOBE.webp" Capition = "Canon slinging magical fire"  width = "60%" >}}

-Undeterred by the adversity, Kalinar unleashed another powerful blast of energy, while one of his tentacles struck out at a nearby Drow, momentarily disrupting their advance.
+Kalinar unleashed another powerful blast of energy, while one of his tentacles struck out at a nearby Drow, momentarily disrupting their advance.

-With grim determination, Silvius charged forward atop the blinded Kazik, his flaming sword cutting through the ranks of Drow assailants with deadly precision.
+Silvius charged forward atop the blinded Kazik, his flaming sword cutting through the ranks of Drow assailants with deadly precision.
 However, as he sought refuge behind a nearby door, a sudden and devastating blast of lightning tore through the barrier, engulfing Silvius and Kazik in a blinding flash of electricity and leaving them both lifeless on the ground.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 17 SILVIUS_DEATH_cleanup.png" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 17 SILVIUS_DEATH_cleanup.png" Capition = "Silvius is knocked unconscious from the lighting bolt"  width = "60%" >}}

-As the chaos unfolded, Oscorn found himself besieged by Drow attackers, their poisoned shortswords striking him with deadly precision.
+Oscorn found himself besieged by Drow attackers, their poisoned shortswords striking him with deadly precision.
 Despite the onslaught, Oscorn summoned his divine strength and skillfully dodged many of the incoming strikes, weaving through the melee with a combination of agility and divine protection.

 Swiftly evading the Drow surrounding him, Oscorn threw a bead with precision, unleashing a fiery explosion that engulfed the area in flames.
 The blast incinerated everything in its wake, leaving charred remnants in its wake.
 With a divine word, Oscorn unleashed a wave of divine energy, obliterating most of the remaining Drow instantly while leaving the survivors stunned and blinded.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 18 FIREBALL NECKLACE.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 18 FIREBALL NECKLACE.webp" Capition = "Oscorn fight off the drow with fire and the rath of his god"  width = "60%" >}}

 Meanwhile, Czolg emerged from his paralyzed state as the Drow holding him fell to Oscorn's relentless onslaught.
 With renewed vigor, Czolg struck out at the nearest Drow, delivering two vicious blows that left the assailant reeling.

 As the battle raged on, Kalinar unleashed another blast of energy, dispatching yet another Drow assailant who threatened Oscorn.
 However, Oscorn was not spared as another Drow struck him with a poisoned crossbow bolt, causing him to stagger and fall.

-{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 19 OSCORN DEATH.webp" Capition = "Undeterred, they pressed forward, deeper into the cave"  width = "60%" >}}
+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 19 OSCORN DEATH.webp" Capition = "Oscorn dropping from the Drow arrows and blades"  width = "60%" >}}

-Fenurris, seizing the opportunity, targeted the drow mages as they recoiled in pain, picking them off with precise shots as they attempted to seek cover behind the doors to the east.
+Fenurris targeted the drow mages as they recoiled in pain, picking them off with precise shots as they attempted to seek cover behind the doors to the east.

 Kalinar rushed back to Silvius's side, administering a healing potion to revive him.
 Silvius wasted no time in returning to his feet, immediately rushing to Oscorn's aid.
 With a few healing words, Silvius restored Oscorn's strength before turning his attention to the nearby Drow assailant, dispatching him with a swift strike.
 With Oscorn now revived, Silvius urged him to seek safety in the kitchen before thanking Kalinar for his aid.